psychemedia/pentrich-uprising/resources/17_nottingham_bills.md

 *Sir S. Romilly* would not trust the life of a subject to any construction of a Bill by either Judge or Jury.
 If a clause was introduced, enacting pain of death only when more than one person was concerned in the offence, it would remove, in a great measure, his objections to the Bill.

-*Mr. Perceval* was of opionion that such a clause would go to defeat the whole purpose of the Bill.
+*Mr. Perceval* was of opinion that such a clause would go to defeat the whole purpose of the Bill.
 It was insurrection in disguise, and when it was considered that many of the holders of those frames were suspected of being parties to the combination, a single man entering a dwelling-house to effect the purpose, while his accomplices stood at the door, would be above the reach of the law.
 He thought the construction of the Bill might safely be left to the Judges and Jury.

-*Mr. Smith* wished the word *damage* to be left out, as conveying too indefiniteand extensive a meaning.
+*Mr. Smith* wished the word *damage* to be left out, as conveying too indefinite and extensive a meaning.

-A long desultory conversation took place on this amendement.
+A long desultory conversation took place on this amendment.
 The Bill afterwards passed the Committee with some verbal amendments; and the Report was ordered to be taken into consideration tomorrow.

 The Nottingham Watch and Ward Bill afterwards went into a Committee, when several new clauses were introduced, one of which went to extend the provisions of the measures to other counties.
 The Report was brought up, and ordered for further consideration.
 ```